Titans Player Roster | Tennessee Titans - TitansOnline.com

 PRO: The Titans selected Corey Davis with the fifth-overall pick in the 2017 NFL Draft, which was obtained in a 2016 trade with the Los Angeles Rams.
-As a rookie, Davis saw action in 11 games and notched 34 catches for 375 yards.
+After appearing in 11 games as a rookie, he led the Titans offense in 2018 with 65 receptions, 891 receiving yards and four receiving touchdowns.
 The 6-foot-3-inch, 209-pound wide receiver brings a complete skill set to his position, excelling in route running, making plays after the catch, and blocking.
 His 5,285 receiving yards at Western Michigan set an all-time FBS record, and he became the second player in FBS history to record 52 career receiving touchdowns.
 Davis became the highest drafted player from Western Michigan and the first first-rounder from the school since Jason Babin in 2004.
 The fifth pick was the highest selection ever used by the Titans/Oilers on a wide receiver by 11 slots, topping the 1998 choice of Kevin Dyson with the 16th pick.

 • In a playoff game at New England on Jan.
 13, 2018, Davis caught two touchdown passes to tie the franchise single-game postseason record (five previous times).
 He became the first player to accomplish the feat in the postseason since wide receiver Haywood Jeffires did so at Buffalo on Jan.
 3, 1993.
 Davis was the first NFL rookie with two touchdown receptions in a playoff game since Panthers receiver Kelvin Benjamin on Jan.
 10, 2015.

 • In Week 1 of the 2017 season, Davis caught six passes for 69 yards.
 This reception total ranks second among all rookies in Week 1 games in the "Titans era" (1999-present).

 • Davis set an FBS all-time record with 5,285 career receiving yards.